emberjs/website/source/guides/models/finding-records.md

 passing a hash of search options.
 This method returns a promise that fulfills with an array of the search results.

-For example, we could search for all `person` models who had the name of `Peter`:
+For example, we could search for all `person` models who have the name of `Peter`:

 ```js